 Concussion treatment and evaluation

+If a child sustains a concussion, a pediatric specialist at Children’s Hospital of Wisconsin will perform a complete review of his or her injuries and symptoms, along with a thorough physical exam.
 During each follow-up visit, we will evaluate the treatment plan and offer help in managing symptoms, functioning at school, maintaining regular sleep patterns, and driving safely.
-We also will provide a timeline for returning to regular activities and sports.
+We also will provide a timeline for returning to normal activities.

 Baseline concussion tests

 Several national medical organizations suggest that computerized testing can be helpful in managing concussions.
 Baseline concussion tests are given to healthy athletes before a concussion happens.
 After an injury, another test may be done.
 The results then can be compared to measure the athlete's brain function before and after the injury.
 This helps sports medicine specialists improve concussion care and make return-to-play decisions.

 Children's uses ImPACTTM and Axon Sports computerized evaluation tests, which are commonly used in organized high school sports, the NCAA and the NFL.

 Also, as part of the baseline test, your child’s balance will be assessed using the Balance Error Scoring System (BESS) to evaluate postural stability and balance pre-injury.